denisdavydovich/denisdavydovich/README.md

 - I'm Junior Data Analyst
 - I’m currently learning  Data Analytics in Yandex.Practicum
-- There will be my pet-project from Yandex
+- There will be my pet-projects from Yandex
 - And some other projects

  ### :telephone_receiver: Contact me: